 Seebohm Rowntree – in brief

 ‘New occasions teach new duties; time makes ancient good uncouth.’
 Joseph Rowntree, confectioner and philanthropist, liked to quote these lines by the American poet James Russell Lowell.
-Joseph’s second son, Seebohm, followed closely in his father’s footsteps and became a world-renowned innovator in business management and champion of the poor, unemployed, homeless, and old people.
+Joseph’s second son, Seebohm, followed closely in his father’s footsteps and became a world-renowned innovator in business management and champion of the poor, unemployed, and old people.
 In these roles he was a significant influence behind the founders of the welfare state and industrial democracy.

 Little is known about Seebohm the man, as he famously burnt his papers shortly before his move to Hughenden Manor in Buckinghamshire (ironically, given his Liberal and Quaker heritage, to the former home of Benjamin Disraeli).
 But the titles of his works are a sure sign of the continued relevance of many social questions still being debated today.
 For example: The Human Factor in Business, The Human Needs of Labour, We can Conquer Unemployment, Industrial Unrest, Mixed Farming and Muddled Thinking, How Shall we Think of Society and Human Relations?, The Present State of the Housing Problem, A Survey on the Problems of Ageing and the Care of Old People.

 Though a shadowy figure in modern British history, by his work in linking Poverty, Social Policy, and Business Efficiency, and working at the heart of government through two World Wars, Seebohm Rowntree has come to be regarded as one of the major pioneers in the shaping of modern Britain.